 COVID-19 Language Testing

-During the current COVID-19 pandemic, the international admissions team will accept IELTS Indicator and TOEFL Home in place of other English language proficiency requirements.
+During the current COVID-19 pandemic, the international admissions team will accept Duolingo English test score 115 or higher, IELTS Indicator, and TOEFL Home as an alternative for other English language proficiency requirements.
 If you have graduated from a school in a country where English is the official language for higher education, you will not be required to demonstrate English proficiency.

 Do you have a four-year baccalaureate degree?